Tohum Autism Foundation Special Education School

 The success of these students is directly related to the results of ABA in their teaching programs and as a result of their success in 1999, the Princeton Child Development Institute was awarded with an “ongoing contribution in the field of behavioral analysis” award by the Association for Behavior Analysis International.

-The most important aspects of the education program applied by the Tohum Foundation Private Special Education School are as follows:
+The most important aspects of the education program applied by Tohum Autism Foundation Special Education School are as follows:

 - Throughout the teaching day each child is given a dedicated teacher and one consultant is available for every four teachers,